Thermae Bath Spa Review

 Image Credit: Matt Cardy & Thermae Bath Spa

-Thermae Bath Spa is somewhere I’ve wanted to visit for a long time.
-I’d seen several photos of their incredible rooftop pool online which looked so amazing!
+Thermae Bath Spa is somewhere I’d wanted to visit for such a long time.
+I’d seen plenty of photos of the incredible rooftop pool online, and it looked amazing!

-We even left a little earlier than the two hours feeling relaxed, refreshed and rejuvenated!
+We even left a little early, feeling relaxed, refreshed, and rejuvenated.

-Unfortunately the only vegetarian meal contained alcohol so we didn’t eat there, which was a shame as I really wanted to experience eating my lunch in a restaurant in a robe and slippers!
+If you eat in the spa restaurant, your timer pauses so you won’t lose any spa time.
+Unfortunately, the only vegetarian meal available at the time contained alcohol, so we didn’t eat there.
+That was a shame, as I really wanted to experience eating lunch in a restaurant while wearing a robe and slippers!

 Our First Time at Bath Thermae Spa by Lylia Rose UK Lifestyle Blog (2)